 3.30pm Guided Walk to Corrymore House, organised by Achill Tourism

 Return to Keel Hall, Tea and Coffee

-Close of festival: Music provided by harpist Laoise Kelly Keel Community Hall.
-Organised by Achill Tourism
+Close of festival: Music by harpist Laoise Kelly Keel Community Hall.
+Music organised by Achill Tourism

 **A pre festival Museum of Childhood Ireland paired portraits painting workshop with local children was facilitated by Achill based artist Kate Callaghan.
 Children explored the dual aspect of painting a portrait and being a sitter.